Skip to content

 Implementing Access Management Controls

 Prioritize access management as a critical client-side cloud security task.
-Utilize Cloud Identity and Access Management (IAM) systems for creating user groups and assigning role-based privileges.
+Utilize Cloud Identity and Access Management (CIAM) systems for creating user groups and assigning role-based privileges.
 Follow the “principle of least privilege” to restrict access to necessary assets and implement 2-factor authentication for enhanced security.

 BigID’s Approach to Cloud Workload Protection